Battle of Amiens (1918): Second phase

 The advance continued on 9 August, though without the spectacular results of the first day.
 The battle was widened on the north and the south of the initial attack, with the southern part of the battle (involving French forces) called Battle of Montdidier (Bataille de Montdidier).

-The infantry had outrun the supporting artillery, and the initial force of more than 500 tanks that played a large role in the Allied success was reduced to six battle-ready tanks within four days.
+The infantry had outrun the supporting artillery, and the initial force of more than 500 tanks that played a prominent role in the Allied success was reduced to six battle-ready tanks within four days.
 On the Canadian front, congested roads and communication problems prevented the British 32nd Division from being pushed forward rapidly enough to maintain the momentum of the advance.